 1. The Master has specialized in a subfield of mathematics in the framework of research specializations in the department: algebra, geometry, analysis and topology, financial mathematics, statistics or numerical mathematics.
-He/she has continued this study more thoroughly in at least one subfield.
+The Master has continued this study more thoroughly in at least one subfield.

 2. The Master can independently analyse and solve complex mathematical problems.

-He/she can extend his knowledge where necessary and is particularly familiar with the solving methods needed to solve problems in the mathematical fields that are treated in secondary school (guided by the learning plans for mathematics).
+The Master can extend their knowledge where necessary and is particularly familiar with the solving methods needed to solve problems in the mathematical fields that are treated in secondary school (guided by the learning plans for mathematics).

 3.The Master can correctly report scientifically.

-He/she can present the results of his work to a specialized as well as a broader audience.
+The Master can present the results of their work to a specialized as well as a broader audience.

 4. The Master has acquired the attitude of lifelong learning.